mParticle/docs/src/pages/integrations/branch-metrics-server/event/index.md

 ## Prerequisites

-To set up the Branch integration, you will need your API Key, provided by your Branch Account Manager.
+To set up the Branch S2S integration:
+1. Obtain your Branch Key and Secret from your Branch dashboard.
+2. Enable the [Branch](https://help.branch.io/using-branch/docs/mparticle-import) server side integration.

 ## Data Processing Notes